arbor-sim/arbor/doc/py_cable_cell.rst

         There are two reasons an expression might be invalid:

-        1. Explicitly refers to a location of cable that does not exist in the morphology, for example ``(branch 12)`` on a cell with 6 branches.
+        1. Explicit reference to a location of cable that does not exist in the morphology, for example ``(branch 12)`` on a cell with 6 branches.
-        2. Incorrect label reference: circular reference, or a label that does not exist.
+        2. Reference to an incorrect label: circular reference, or a label that does not exist.

     .. code-block:: Python